usnistgov/hyperspy_tutorial/instructions/index.rst

 |
 |

-* if you are already using a miniconda or anaconda distribution:
+* If you are already using a Miniconda or Anaconda distribution:

 .. raw:: html